Connor Wong Preview, Player Props: Red Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have the fourth-ranked team ERA among all league pitching staffs (3.81).
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks seventh in MLB.

-- The Rays give up the third-fewest home runs in baseball (143 total, one per game).
+- The Rays' 3.83 team ERA ranks fourth across all league pitching staffs.

-- The right-hander last appeared on Tuesday against the Miami Marlins, when he tossed five innings, allowing two earned runs while giving up seven hits.
+- Rays pitchers combine to give up the third-fewest home runs in baseball (145 total, 1.1 per game).

-- In 18 games this season, the 28-year-old has put up an ERA of 2.64, with 7.3 strikeouts per nine innings.
-Opponents are batting .233 against him.
+- The righty last pitched on Wednesday against the Miami Marlins, when he threw 6 1/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.